 Feb 27, 2017 8:52:00 AM

 Setting the right pay rate for your open positions can help you get more qualified candidates for your jobs.
 Competitive wages can vary by industry, location and job duties.
-To help your company get more applications from qualified candidates, educate yourself on the average wages for the job you need to fill.
+To help your company get more applications from eligible candidates, educate yourself on the average wages for the job you need to fill.

 Jan 19, 2017 8:27:00 AM

-A lot of work can go into finding qualified, skilled candidates.
+Much work can go into finding qualified, skilled candidates.
 After you hire a new employee it’s a huge relief, but how do you know if you made the right choice?
 Here are five questions you should ask yourself in the post-hire part of the HR journey to determine how your new hire is working out:

 Dec 6, 2016 8:11:00 AM